Noël Balls -Magical balls of melt in your mouth shortbread cookie surrounded by powdered sugar snow. Messy, but oh-so-delicious!

 Recently I started going through some older posts of mine and I found the Celery Salad with Dates, Almonds, and Parmesan post that I wrote as part of the ‘Cover to Cover’ blog event hosted by The Bitten Word.
 Myself, and many other participants made every single recipe from the September 2013 Bon Appétit issue and reported our adventures back to Clay and Zach.
-While we as a family certainly aren’t big fans of celery, I can honestly say we stepped out of our ‘box’ and actually enjoyed the salad.
+My family certainly aren’t big fans of celery.
+I can honestly say we stepped out of our ‘box’ and actually enjoyed the salad.

-I was just beginning to wonder if the lads at The Bitten Word were going to host another ‘Cover to Cover’ event and when I checked on their blog…wouldn’t you know it?
-They were asking for participants to cook 25 different holiday cookie recipes from six different magazines, including the December 2014 issue of Food & Wine magazine.
-I responded right away without even thinking about how many treats I already needed to be baking for Christmas.
-Over the next couple of days, while I waited for my assignment, I thought maybe I had spread myself too thin.
+I was just beginning to wonder if the lads were going to host another ‘Cover to Cover’ event.
+So I decided to check their blog and BINGO!
+They were asking for participants to cook 25 different holiday cookie recipes from six different magazines.
+This included the December 2014 issue of Food & Wine magazine.
+I responded right away without even though I still had some much to do before Christmas.
+Over the next couple of days I thought maybe I had spread myself too thin.
 What if the cookie I was assigned wasn’t ‘a keeper’ on our Christmas goodie tray?
 Would I have wasted precious baking time for nothing?

 Assignments were emailed out and upon first glance of the Noël Balls recipe I was not really excited.
-The funny thing was (and I am in no means opposed to them) that they contained dates, just like the celery salad had.
-The recipe also appeared to contain an excessive amount of icing (confectioner’s) sugar.
+The funny thing was that they also contained dates, just like the celery salad.
+The recipe also appeared to contain an excessive amount of icing sugar.
 With the dates and sugar involved I was expecting the cookies to be intolerably sweet.

 Well I’m pleased to say I was wrong on all accounts.
 These cookies have a great buttery sweet flavour and superb texture.
-I was pleasantly surprised at how they turned out and I think they will be a big hit on our holiday goodie platter.
+I was super impressed with how they turned out.
+They will surely be a big hit on our holiday goodie platter.

 - 1 1/4 cups pecan halves